 You’ll be positive on any test if you smoked in a period less than three days; even if just once.
 Whether you’re a regular, eventual, or chronic consumer doesn’t matter.
 If you had marihuana for less than 30 days, you have the risk of a positive urine test.

-Conclusion: How Long THC Stays In The Blood?
+Conclusion: How Long Does THC Stay In The Blood?